Sydney Water: Water supply management

 Sydney Water's management received extensive criticism following the 1998 Sydney water crisis regarding what was believed to be the large scale contamination of Sydney's raw water supply.
 The supposed contamination was heightened levels of cryptosporidium and giardia in Sydney's Warragamba Dam.
 This meant the public had to take extra steps in their own homes to ensure tap water was safe to drink.
 After this event, the Sydney Catchment Authority was created to manage Sydney's dams, reservoirs, raw water and catchment areas.
 The Chairman of Sydney Water, David Hill resigned ten days after the crisis and denied any responsibility, claiming he was leaving only to concentrate on his political career.

 On 1 January 2015, The Sydney Catchment Authority was merged with State Water Corporation to form WaterNSW so that WaterNSW is now the supplier of raw water to Sydney Water.

-In June 2022, Sydney Water started working decentralized greywater recycling system producer Hydraloop for reducing water use.
+In June 2022, Sydney Water started working with decentralised greywater recycling system producer Hydraloop for reducing water use.